pythonanywhere/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

 * Start PuTTY and enter ssh.pythonanywhere.com into the "Host name" field
 * In the "Category" tree on the left, open Connection -> SSH -> Tunnels
+* If you don't have a MySQL database running on your local machine, enter "Source port" 3306.
+If you do have one running, use some other port, for example 3333.
-* Enter "Source port" 3306, and set "Destination" to **yourusername**`.mysql.pythonanywhere-services.com:3306`.
+* Set "Destination" to *yourusername*`.mysql.pythonanywhere-services.com:3306`.
 * Click the "Open" button, and enter the username and password you would use to log in to the PythonAnywhere website.
 * Once it's connected, leave PuTTY running -- it will manage the SSH tunnel.

-After all of that, you'll have a server running on your computer (hostname localhost, port 3306) and you can use the code that would normally go inside the "with" statement in our sample Python code to try to connect, replacing the tunnel.local_bind_port with the number 3306.
+After all of that, you'll have a server running on your computer (hostname 127.0.0.1, port 3306 -- or 3333 or something else if you have MySQL running locally), which will forward everything on to the MySQL server on PythonAnywhere.

+#### Using the tunnel

+At this point, you should be able to run code that connects to MySQL using this local server.
+For example, you could use the code that is inside the `with` statement in the "From Python code" section above.

+One thing to watch out for, however -- some MySQL clients treat the hostname `localhost` as special, meaning "connect to the local server over a domain socket".
+What you want to do is force it to connect to your local machine on port 3306, and you can do this by specifying 127.0.0.1 for the host instead of localhost.
+For example, to use the command-line mysql client you'd invoke it like this:

+    :::bash
+    mysql -h 127.0.0.1 -u username -p

+Or, if you had to use port 3333 because you had a local MySQL server:

+    :::bash
+    mysql -h 127.0.0.1 --port 3333 -u username -p

 *Many thanks to user Cartroo for the first version of this guide!*